ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-11}

 While Block Storage for VPC stores your redundantly within a zone to provide a secure and stable environment, it does not manage multiple copies of your data.
 You are responsible for independently backing up your data.

+Consider using Veeam software to back up your volume data on a virtual server instance.
+For more information, see [Backup and recovery using Veeam](/docs/vpc?topic=vpc-about-veeam).

 You might also consider using [{{site.data.keyword.blockstoragefull}} - Classic](/docs/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.
 In particular, see the topics under **Replication and Disaster Recovery**.